7 Problematic Payroll Mistakes, Their Consequences, and How to Avoid These Mistakes

 Regulation and proper payment of overtime hours are federally mandated, making this an area that requires particular attention in payroll management.
 If you don’t accurately compensate your employees for these additional hours worked, it could lead to legal complications.

-Consider implementing a robust time-tracking system that automatically records the hours each employee works.
+Consider implementing a robust time-tracking system or an overtime calculator that automatically records the hours each employee works.
 Such a solution would not only minimise manual errors but also prevent oversights when calculating pay for overtime work.
 This way, you maintain fair pay practices.

 7. Inconsistent Payroll Policies